 Il Maestro was one of the few composers whose scores can’t be prised from the celluloid images, and for purists he’s still a baton’s length above other conventional icons like John Williams and John Barry.

-The 88-year-old is one of the most prolific composers in film music history, with over 500 soundtracks, ranging from classical orchestral scores to jazz-funk exploitation flick soundtracks.
-His staggering body of work also means that his 100 non-soundtrack albums somehow get filed as an aside, even though it’s a separate bulging canon of piano concertos and choral compositions to be filed under ‘classical’, as well as his outer limits free jazz and psychedelia.
-He once even pointed out that during his most prolific period in the 1960s and 1970s, he only scored 35 westerns.
-Only.
+Morricone was one of the most prolific composers in film music history, with over 500 soundtracks, ranging from classical orchestral scores to jazz-funk exploitation flick soundtracks.
+His staggering body of work also means his 100 non-soundtrack albums have ended up getting filed as an aside, even though it’s a separate bulging canon of piano concertos and choral compositions to be filed under ‘classical’, as well as his outer limits free jazz and psychedelia.

 For every obvious cinema cue that’s been whistled by millions for 50-odd years, he’s also a record crate-digger’s dream, with a trail of psychedelic jazz freakouts, deranged wah-wah funk and leftfield bossa nova, on soundtracks like Veruschka, Lizard in a Woman’s Skin and Spasmo.